thomasbrockmeier/NBT/README.md

 The Neurophysiological Biomarker Toolbox is developed by the Neuronal Oscillations and Cognition Group at the CNCR with partial funding from the Neuroscience Campus Amsterdam, VU University Amsterdam.
 Main development team: Simon-Shlomo Poil, Rick Jansen, Giuseppina Schiavone, Klaus Linkenkaer-Hansen.

-Please see our webpage at http://www.nbtwiki.net , which includes tutorial on how to use NBT.
+Please see our webpage at http://www.nbtwiki.net , which includes tutorials on how to use NBT.

 If you want to contribute to NBT then please see here: http://www.nbtwiki.net/doku.php?id=nbtdev:start#develop_contribute_code_to_the_nbt_toolbox